 financial meltdown, names like Bank of America (BAC), Citigroup, Inc. (C), U.S. Bancorp (USB) and Wells Fargo & Company (WFC) were held in many dividend growth portfolios.
 And why not?
 They paid a good yield and grew their dividend on a regular basis.
 Now their yields range between 0.5% and 1.7%.
 There is a lesson to be learned here.

-Unfortunately, things are not always as they seem.
-Under the surface banks were making questionable loans, while investment firms were creating and peddling exotic financial instruments.
-In effect, their CEO's were building houses of cards in a hurricane - it was destined to come tumbling down, and it did.
+Investors should never over-allocate in one sector and certainty should never stop monitoring their investments.
+During the 2008-2009 time period many banks were making questionable loans, while investment firms were creating and peddling exotic financial instruments.
+In effect, were operating under an unsustainable model - it was destined to come tumbling down, and did it ever.

-This week week, I screened my dividend growth stocks database for Financial Services companies with a yield at or above 4% and have increased their dividends for at least 14 consecutive years.
+This week, I screened my dividend growth stocks database for Financial Services companies with a yield above 3.5% and those that have increased their dividends for at least 10 consecutive years.
 The results are presented below:

 Mercury General Corp.
 (MCY)

-Mercury General Corp. is an insurance holding company, primarily in California, writes a full line of automobile coverage for all classifications of risk.
+Mercury General Corp. is an insurance holding company, operating primarily in California, that writes a full line of automobile coverage for all classifications of risk.

 Old Republic International (ORI)